tejas-0905/billboard_detection/README.md

 - 📡 **IoT Integration** – Real-time detection from surveillance cameras.
 - 📈 **Analytics Dashboard** – Insights for authorities on violation hotspots.
+- 🏙️ **Smart City Integration** – Connect with municipal APIs for automated action.